Removal of rusty wire

 layers of air bubble foil beneath the wooden mold, this reduces the

 noice and helps preventing the ceramic cap from breaking.
-Most likely
+Most

-this also preserves the surface of the desk onto which you are working
+this also preserves the surface of the desk onto which you are

 and helps to prevent any trouble with your spuse.
 During this work you should take care, that at the back of the ceramic cap the punched out rusty wire fitts into the hole drilled into the timber mold.
 Also the pin puncher used should not have a diameter bigger than the diameter of the hole of the ceramic cap.
 Fig. 5. shows the back side of a ceramic cap treated as descirbed above.
 You can see, that the rusty wire has already been pushed out a little bit out of the hole of the ceramic cap. |